arbales/chromext/README.md

 	chromext create [name]

 This will ask you for a extension name, a description and a version which will be written into the `manifest.json`.
 If `name` is not given, the extension will be created in the current directory.

-#### Compile source files on-the-fly

-Chromext can automatically watch file changes in your workspace and convert `coffee`, `stylus` and `jade` files for you.
-To run the watchers, do:
+You can have Chromext watch your directory…

+	cd your-chrome
-	chromext watch [name]
+	chromext watch

-#### Building the extension

-Chromext can automatically create a `.zip` file for you, which you can upload to the Chrome Developer Dashboard.
-To archive your workspace into a `.zip` file, do:
+The folder you can load and refresh into Chrome is the `build` folder.
+You can also have Chromext build a zip file of your project.
+You'll need the `zip` command line tool.

+	cd your-chrome
+	chromext build
+	# …
+	# zip Packing archive your-chrome-1.0.6.zip

+Chromext works with multiple manifest targets.
+Specify them with the `MANIFEST_NAME` environment variable…

-	chromext build [name]
+	MANIFEST_NAME=staging chromext build

-Please note that you need to have the `zip` command line tool to build extensions using chromext.
+	# zip Packing archive your-staging-1.0.9.zip